MicrosoftDocs/xamarin-docs/docs/xamarin-forms/xaml/bindable-properties.md

 Optionally, when creating a [`BindableProperty`](xref:Xamarin.Forms.BindableProperty) instance, the following parameters can be specified:

 - The binding mode.
 This is used to specify the direction in which property value changes will propagate.
 In the default binding mode, changes will propagate from the *source* to the *target*.
 - A validation delegate that will be invoked when the property value is set.
-For more information, see [Validation Callbacks](#validation).
+For more information, see [Validation callbacks](#validation-callbacks).
 - A property changed delegate that will be invoked when the property value has changed.
-For more information, see [Detecting Property Changes](#propertychanges).
+For more information, see [Detect property changes](#detect-property-changes).
 - A property changing delegate that will be invoked when the property value will change.
 This delegate has the same signature as the property changed delegate.
 - A coerce value delegate that will be invoked when the property value has changed.
-For more information, see [Coerce Value Callbacks](#coerce).
+For more information, see [Coerce value callbacks](#coerce-value-callbacks).
 - A `Func` that's used to initialize a default property value.
-For more information, see [Creating a Default Value with a Func](#defaultfunc).
+For more information, see [Create a default value with a Func](#create-a-default-value-with-a-func).

 ### Create accessors